Islamic State in Afghanistan claims slaying of three female journalists

 “Working for a news outlet or broadcaster in Afghanistan carries immense risk, and impunity will only further the cycle of violence and fear,” Aliya Iftikhar, CPJ’s senior Asia researcher, said in a statement Tuesday.

-Women have been targeted in part because of the gains they’ve made in the two decades since the highly conservative Taliban, who denied women of many of their basic rights, were pushed from power.
+Women have been targeted in part because of the gains they’ve made in the two decades since the highly conservative Taliban, which denied women of many of their basic rights, was pushed from power.

 After many years of a U.S.-led war against the Taliban, however, the situation remains dangerous.

-Shaharzad Akbar, the chairwoman of the Afghanistan Independent Human Rights Commission, lamented in a statement on Twitter that the “Afghan media community has suffered too much” and “Afghan women have been targeted & killed too often.”
+Shaharzad Akbar, chair of the Afghanistan Independent Human Rights Commission, lamented in a statement on Twitter that the “Afghan media community has suffered too much” and “Afghan women have been targeted & killed too often.”
 The killing of civilians, she wrote, is destroying Afghanistan’s future.